mgreiler/secure-code-review-checklist/README.md

 - [ ] Is the session id complex?
 - [ ] Is the session storage secure?
 - [ ] Does the application properly handle invalid session ids?
-- [ ] Are session limits e.g., inactivity timeouts enforced?
+- [ ] Are session limits e.g., inactivity timeouts, enforced?
 - [ ] Are logouts invalidating the session?
-- [ ] Are session resources released when session invalidated?
+- [ ] Are session resources released when sessions are invalidated?

 ## Encryption & Cryptography
-- [ ] Are the encryption algorithms used state-of-the art and compliant with standards such as FIPS-140?
+- [ ] Are state-of-the-art encryption algorithms used (such as FIPS-140)?
-- [ ] Minimum key sizes to be supported
+- [ ] Are minimum key sizes supported?
-- [ ] What types of data must be encrypted
+- [ ] What types of data must be encrypted?
-- [ ] Is sensitive data been secured in memory, storage and transit?
+- [ ] Has sensitive data been secured in memory, storage and transit?
 - [ ] Do restricted areas require SSL?
 - [ ] Is sensitive information passed to/from non-SSL pages?

 ## Exception Handling
 - [ ] Do all methods have appropriate exceptions?
-- [ ] Does the error shown to users reveal sensitive information or open us up for attacks, .ie. includes stack trace, ids, etc.?
+- [ ] Do error messages shown to users NOT reveal sensitive information including stack traces, or ids?
-- [ ] Does the application fails securely when exceptions occur?
+- [ ] Does the application fail securely when exceptions occur?
-- [ ] Are system errors never shown to users?
+- [ ] Are system errors NOT shown to users?
 - [ ] Are resources released and transactions rolled back when there is an error?
-- [ ] Are all user / system actions are logged?
+- [ ] Are all user or system actions are logged?
-- [ ] Do we make sure that sensitive information is not logged (e.g. passwords)?
+- [ ] Do we make sure that sensitive information is NOT logged (e.g. passwords)?
 - [ ] Do we make sure we have logs or all important user management events (e.g. password reset)?
-- [ ] Are unusual activity such as multiple login attempts logged?
+- [ ] Are unusual activities such as multiple login attempts logged?
 - [ ] Do logs have enough detail to reconstruct events for audit purposes?